Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Use cases: Customer support FAQ, content moderation, simple data extraction, basic recommendations.

 The recommendations above cover most production scenarios.
-But founders often ask: “What about model X?” or “Should I consider open-source?”
+But founders ask: “What about model X?” or “Should I consider open-source?”
+Here’s the current frontier.

-ModelCost (Input/Output per 1M tokens)Speed (tokens/sec)Best ForSoftcery Take
+ModelCost (Input/Output per 1M)Notable benchmark / specBest ForSoftcery Take

 Key Insights from Testing:

 Consistency beats peak performance.
-Claude Sonnet doesn’t always score highest on benchmarks, but produces more predictable outputs across runs than competitors.
-For production systems—especially multi-agent workflows—this reduced variance matters more than occasional brilliance.
+Claude Opus 4.7 and Sonnet 4.6 don’t always score highest on every benchmark, but produce more predictable outputs across runs than competitors.
+For production systems — especially multi-agent workflows — this reduced variance matters more than occasional brilliance.
 Temperature=0 and structured outputs help all models, but baseline consistency still varies.

 Economy models are production-ready.
-Gemini Flash and GPT-4o mini aren’t just for prototyping.
+Qwen 3.5 Flash and DeepSeek V4 Flash aren’t prototypes-only.
 They handle real production workloads when tasks match their capabilities.

 Architecture Patterns for Flexible LLM Deployment